sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study-plan.md

 ### How to select External Courses

-Each student can choose **12 CFU** of courses even outside the study program (including other degree programs or faculties), but **how should these courses be selected?**
+Each student can choose **12 ECTS** of courses even outside the study program (including other degree programs or faculties), but **how should these courses be selected?**

 The choice of an external course must still be relevant to the Applied Computer Science and Artificial Intelligence Degree Program, meaning it must be a **course that can be useful for Applied Computer Science and Artificial Intelligence training**.